 Here at IP we've reviewed major gifts to medical research from individual donors over the past few years and are analyzing new gifts nearly every week.
-This guide explores who's making medical research gifts, who’s getting the money and what strings, if any, are attached to how the money is spent.
+This guide explores who's making medical research gifts, who’s getting the money, and how such donations come together.

 Alumni do not make most gifts to medical research, one of the most surprising facts about this type of giving.
 That may be an advantage for medical research fundraisers, because it allows them to cast a much wider net.
 At the same time, it makes it more difficult for fundraisers to identify potential donors and spot trends in giving for medical research.